Basicprogrammer10/connorcode-writing/programming/plaster-box.md

 This app is mostly server side rendered, only using JavaScript for submitting the form, resizing the text box and the Raw / Copy buttons.

 Each _bin_ or paste is defined with the following `struct`.
-Each bin has a UUID, the stored text, a name, and the time of creation.
+Each bin has a UUID, the stored text, a name, and the time of creation (Unix epoch time).

 ```rust
 #[derive(Debug, Serialize, Deserialize)]